 Critics argue that using rap lyrics as evidence infringes on the First Amendment, which protects creative expression.
 They point out that other art forms, such as film, literature or even other genres of music, rarely face the same level of scrutiny.
 Johnny Cash is an excellent example.
 His 1960 single “Folsom Prison Blues” contains the lyrics, “I shot a man in Reno, just to watch him die,” but he didn’t actually commit murder.

 Like Dr. Evans, critics believe the selective targeting of rap lyrics perpetuates harmful stereotypes that specifically criminalize Hip-Hop culture and its artists.
 Many contend that lyrics in rap are often fictional, exaggerated or meant to express broader societal or personal frustrations rather than actual experiences.
-Several high-profile legal battles have emerged over this issue, sparking debates about the fine line between art and admissible evidence in courtrooms.
+Several high-profile legal battles have emerged over the issue, sparking debates about the fine line between art and admissible evidence in courtrooms.
 Some states have even passed laws limiting the use of rap lyrics as evidence, reflecting growing concerns about the potential for injustice.

 Evans was required to be at the courthouse for about eight to nine hours over two days.
 He provided a 20-page report on “drill rap, clout-chasing and the idea that one’s persona in rap can’t necessarily be utilized as anything more than entertainment and it shouldn’t be admitted in the court as evidence.”
 And it appeared to have quite an impact.